Historiography of the Christianization of the Roman Empire: Reception and growth in Roman society

 For the followers of traditional Roman religions, Christianity was seen as an odd entity, not quite Roman, but not quite barbarian either.
 Christians criticized fundamental beliefs of Roman society, and refused to participate in rituals, festivals and the imperial cult.
 They were a target for suspicion and rumor, including rumors that they were politically subversive and practiced black magic, incest and cannibalism.
 Conversions tore families apart: Justin Martyr tells of a pagan husband who denounced his Christian wife, and Tertullian tells of children disinherited for becoming Christians.
 Despite this, for most of its first three centuries, Christianity was usually tolerated, and episodes of persecution tended to be localized actions by mobs and governors.
 Suetonius and Tacitus both record emperor Nero persecuting Christians in the mid-1st century, however this only occurred within Rome itself.
 There were no empire-wide persecutions until Christianity reached a critical juncture in the mid-third century.

 Beginning with less than 1000 people, by the year 100, Christianity had grown to perhaps one hundred small household churches consisting of an average of around seventy (12–200) members each.
-These churches were a segmented series of small cells.
+These churches were a segmented series of small groups.
 By 200, Christian numbers had grown to over 200,000 people, and communities with an average size of 500–1000 people existed in approximately 200–400 towns.
 By the mid-3rd century, the little house-churches where Christians had assembled were being succeeded by buildings adapted or designed to be churches complete with assembly rooms, classrooms, and dining rooms.
 The earliest dated church building to survive comes from around this time.

 In his mathematical modelling, Rodney Stark estimates that Christians made up around 1.9% of the Roman population in 250.
 That year, Decius made it a capital offence to refuse to make sacrifices to Roman Gods, although it did not outlaw Christian worship and may not have targeted Christians specifically.
 Valerian pursued similar policies later that decade.
 These were followed by a 40-year period of tolerance known as the "little peace of the Church".
 Christianity grew in that time to have a major demographic presence.
 Stark, building on earlier estimates by theologian Robert M. Grant and historian Ramsay MacMullen, estimates that Christians made up around ten percent of the Roman population by 300.
 The last and most severe official persecution, the Diocletianic Persecution, took place in 303–311.